axibase/atsd/administration/restarting.md

 ATSD uses `/tmp/atsd` directory to store temporary files.
 If this directory is owned by root, ATSD cannot function properly.

 * Solution: Stop all ATSD services.
-Grant ownership to `/tmp/atsd` directory to the 'axibase' user.
+Grant ownership to `/tmp/atsd` directory to the `axibase` user.

 ```sh
 chown -R axibase:axibase /tmp/atsd